Peter Dickison ~ Available May 13, 2017

-Kathrine Lovell ~ NOW Available
+Kathrine Lovell ~ Past Show

 Currently a selection of Kathrine's work is availble through Valentine's Day 2017.
 I was born in Sydney Australia, but grew up primarily in New Jersey.
 I now live in Tiverton Rhode Island.
 I came to Rhode Island to go to RISD where I received a BFA in painting.

 I don't know when art hit me.
 It hit me before I knew it was something.
 I always loved to draw, was entertained by it.
 I drew all the time as a kid, made up stories for myself with pictures.
 In fourth grade I remember doing other kid's art projects for them because I couldn't get enough just doing my own.
 When i was about 10, my mother let me paint with her, using her paints.
 It was very exciting.
 I don't remember what we painted, but loved the feeling of the brush and mixing color, watching the paint pour off the brush onto the paper.
 I'm still am crazy about that.

 I like to work in acrylics because I am a very fast painter, I don't like waiting for oils to dry.
 The body of my work is in acrylics.
 I like to start with a very smooth surface.
 I work on wood; Birch plywood.
 Then I make the surface rough with layers of paint and crackling.
 I do lots of sanding and layering of color.
 Then I often grid out the surface and start to draw patterns.
 I use copper and gold leafing in my work to create different textures and patterns.
 Painting the patterns helps me sort out what the picture will be.
 I rarely know what the final image will be when I start, but sometimes it is very clear.